If you buy something via one of our links, we may earn a commission.

 Over-washing or Under-washing

-There are some people who wash their hair too often and some people who don’t wash their hair enough.
+Some people wash their hair too often and some people don’t wash their hair enough.
+I remember when I was younger I'd wash my hair every day!
 If you wash your hair too often, it will strip off all the natural oils from your scalp, resulting in dryness.
 On the other hand, if you don’t wash your hair enough, then there will be oil and dirt on your scalp, which can clog up the pores and cause dandruff.

 To avoid these issues, it's recommended that you use lukewarm water when washing your hair and limit the number of washes to every two to three days.